kamyab9k/GeminiDemoAI/README.md

 ### Purpose of this repository

-This repository was created as a companion sample project for my article on Medium.
+This repository was created as a companion sample project for my article on Medium.<br>
 **[Read the full article on Medium](https://medium.com/@your_username/your-article-slug)**

 ---